openclimatefix/PVItaly/progress/SV_pilot.md

 ### Data Satellite

-It would be great to use Satellite information aswell and our models could easily be extended in the future.
+It would be great to use Satellite information as well and our models could easily be extended in the future.
-In previous models with have seen 16% in accuracy.
+In previous models with have seen 16% increase in accuracy.

 ### Training